Frequently Asked Questions about SRPG

 What distinguishes SRPG from other summer research programs?

-Our program features a structured and highly supportive career development component, a focus on scientific communication, and an emphasis on collaborative approaches to learning and scientific discovery.
+Our program features original, cutting-edge research projects, a highly supportive career development component, a focus on scientific communication, and an emphasis on collaborative approaches to learning and scientific discovery.

-Do students have responsibilities outside of the research experience?
+What responsibilities do students have outside of the research lab?

 Who is eligible to apply?

-SRPG is funded by the National Human Genome Research Institute (NHGRI), and is designed to support undergraduates from minority groups that are underrepresented in biomedical research: American Indians or Alaska Natives, blacks or African Americans, Hispanics or Latinos, and Native Hawaiians or Other Pacific Islanders, as well as individuals with disabilities.
-Applicants to the program must belong to one of the above underrepresented groups.
-Applicants also must be enrolled in a four-year college with a graduation date of December 2014 or later; be a US citizen or permanent resident; be majoring in the physical, biological, or computer sciences, engineering or mathematics; have an interest in pursuing graduate school; and have a cumulative GPA of 3.0 or above (on a 4.0 scale).
+Funded by the National Human Genome Research Institute (NHGRI), SRPG is designed to support undergraduates from racial and ethnic groups that are underrepresented in biomedical research: American Indians or Alaska Natives, blacks or African Americans, Hispanics or Latinos, and Native Hawaiians or Other Pacific Islanders, as well as individuals with disabilities.
+Applicants also must:

 Is prior research experience required?